A housing association tenant can only be evicted for certain legal reasons that the housing association must prove.

 If you don't leave, the housing association can ask the court to send bailiffs to evict you.
 The court has no power to suspend the bailiffs warrant.

-The mandatory grounds most likely to be used are:
+The mandatory grounds most often used are listed here.

-The court must make an order to evict you if you owe either
+The court must make an order to evict you if the housing association is using ground 8 for rent arrears as its reason for wanting you to be evicted.

-- more than eight weeks' rent (if you pay weekly)
+- more than 8 weeks' rent if you pay weekly

-- two months' rent (if you pay monthly)
+- 2 months' rent if you pay monthly

 You can be evicted if you or a member of your household or a visitor has already been convicted of antisocial behaviour.